Abstract

 Nedd4 promotes midline crossing of commissural axons

-In the experiments described, we have demonstrated the importance of PY motifs for numerous Comm functional outputs: promotion of midline crossing, targeting to endosomes/lysosomes, Robo trafficking, and promotion of Robo ubiquitination and degradation.
+In the experiments described, we have demonstrated the importance of PY motifs for numerous Comm functional outputs: promotion of midline crossing, targeting to endosomes/lysosomes, Robo1 trafficking, and promotion of Robo1 ubiquitination and degradation.
 As these motifs are known to bind Nedd4-family ubiquitin ligases and are indispensable for Comm function, we investigated whether any of the Nedd4-family ligases play a role in midline crossing in vivo.
 Previous studies have led to conflicting conclusions about the importance of Nedd4 for midline crossing.
 One study found that Nedd4 overexpression increases the Comm gain-of-function phenotype characterized by ectopic midline crossing (Myat et al., 2002); however, a different research group was unable to replicate these results and also observed that embryos homozygous for a chromosomal deletion covering the Nedd4 locus show no obvious midline crossing defects (Keleman et al., 2005).
 These results call into question the role of Nedd4 in midline crossing.
 Given our biochemical results showing that Comm promotes Robo1 ubiquitination through its predicted Nedd4 binding sites and the potential redundancy among the three Drosophila Nedd4 family ligases, we revisited the role of Nedd4 ubiquitin ligases in commissural axon guidance and in the regulation of Robo1 using genetic and biochemical approaches.

-To evaluate a potential role for Nedd4 in midline crossing, we first examined its expression pattern in developing embryos using a Mimic insertion (Nagarkar-Jaiswal et al., 2015), which inserts a GFP tag into the coding sequence of the endogenous Nedd4 locus (Nedd4-GFP).
+To evaluate a potential role for Nedd4 in midline crossing, we first examined its expression pattern in developing embryos using a MiMIC insertion (Nagarkar-Jaiswal et al., 2015), which inserts a GFP tag into the coding sequence of the endogenous Nedd4 locus (Nedd4-GFP).
 Using this tool, we observe a strong enrichment of Nedd4 protein in the ventral nerve cord of stage 14 embryos, a stage when many commissural axons are extending across the midline.
 Using this line, we are able to detect Nedd4 protein in both cell bodies and CNS axons, indicating that Nedd4 is present at the right time and place to play a role in commissural axon guidance (Figure S4).
 To test for a functional role of Nedd4 in midline guidance, we used the well-characterized Nedd4T119FS allele, which was generated via EMS mutagenesis and induces a frameshift mutation at the 119th amino acid.
 This frameshift truncates the Nedd4 protein, such that it lacks its WW (PY-motif binding) domains and HECT ubiquitin ligase domain, which renders it non-functional (Sakata et al., 2004).
 When we examined embryos homozygous for this loss of function allele with HRP immunofluorescence, we detected no obvious defects (Figure 6A), consistent prior observations using a chromosomal deletion for Nedd4 (Keleman et al., 2005).
 Since Nedd4 transcript is known to be maternally deposited, we sought to further limit Nedd4 function by generating maternal/zygotic mutants.
 However, these approaches were not successful, presumably due to the necessity of Nedd4-family ligases in oogenesis (Xia et al., 2010) as well as early patterning events and cell fate decisions that occur before axon guidance begins. ((Bakkers et al., 2005; Lin et al., 2017; Lohraseb et al., 2022; Persaud et al., 2011; Podos et al., 2001; Zhang et al., 2014)).

-To more thoroughly examine if Nedd4 plays any role in commissural axon guidance, we used two sensitized genetic backgrounds that lead to partial disruptions in midline crossing, frazzled loss of function mutants and ecotopic expression of a truncated Frazzled receptor, FraΔC (Garbe et al., 2007).
+To more thoroughly examine if Nedd4 plays any role in commissural axon guidance, we used two sensitized genetic backgrounds that lead to partial disruptions in midline crossing, frazzled loss of function mutants and ectopic expression of a truncated Frazzled receptor, FraΔC (Garbe et al., 2007).
 We and others have used these genetic backgrounds to demonstrate important functional roles for a number of genes in commissural axon guidance that are otherwise undetectable, including Robo2 and the transmembrane and secreted Semaphorins (Sema1a and Sema2A, B respectively) (Arbeille and Bashaw, 2018; Evans et al., 2015; Hernandez-Fleming et al., 2017; Spitzweck et al., 2010).
 In fra mutants there are significant disruptions in midline crossing that can be observed when visualizing the entire axon scaffold as well as when visualizing a subset of commissural axons (labeled by egGal4 expressing CD8-GFP).
 Specifically, fra mutants display thin or missing posterior commissures in approximately 30% of embryonic segments.
 In egGal4-expressing commissural neurons, the EW cluster of neurons normally project across the posterior commissure and approximately 35% of EW neurons fail to project their axons across the midline in fra mutants (Figure 6A-D).
 While removing one copy of Nedd4 does not increase crossing defects in the fra-null background, as measured by commissure thickness with HRP (Figure 6A, B) or EW crossing (Figure 6C, D), removing both copies of Nedd4 leads to a significant enhancement of the fra mutant phenotype, and a profound disruption in midline crossing, in some instances resembling comm loss of function mutants (Figure 6A). fra, nedd4 double mutant embryos are missing over half of their commissures (compared to the <10% missing in fra single mutants) and most of the remaining commissures are thin (Figure 6A, B).
 These defects are also observed in the anterior commissure, a phenotype that is never observed in fra mutants alone.
 The crossing defects of the eagle neurons are also significantly increased and include defects in the projection of Eg neurons through the anterior commissure (Figure 6C, D).
-These observations indicate that Nedd4 acts in parallel to fra to promote commissural axon growth across the midline.
+These observations indicate that

 To further support these observations, we also examined the consequences of removing nedd4 In the FraΔC background.
 Expression of FraΔC using the egGal4 driver induces EW crossing defects in 30-50% of abdominal segments but does not affect EG neuron crossing.
 While Nedd4 heterozygotes show no alterations in commissural axon guidance defects in the FraΔC background, Nedd4 homozygous mutants display significantly increased EW non-crossing phenotypes.
 We were able to take advantage of this genetic interaction to test for a neuron-autonomous function of Nedd4 by performing rescue experiments.
 We find that expressing a UAS Nedd4 transgene in embryos homozygous mutant for nedd4 in the FraΔC background leads to a significant reduction in the non-crossing defects (Figure 6 E, F).
 Taken together, these results demonstrate an important role for Nedd4 in promoting midline crossing and suggest that it functions cell autonomously in neurons.